 That's why it's very important to ensure that the Cocker Spaniel diet you feed your pet is nutritious and that tit-bits and treats are strictly limited - overweight dogs are unhealthy dogs!

-The Cocker Spaniel diet should include plenty of fresh vegetables and fruits; carrots, broccoli, spinach, apples and blueberries, but no citrus fruits as they contain citric acids and oils which can cause sickness and diarrhoea problems for him.
+The Cocker Spaniel diet should include plenty of fresh vegetables and fruits; carrots, broccoli, spinach, apples and blueberries, but no citrus fruits as they contain citric acids and oils which can cause sickness and diarrhea problems for him.

 Even the smallest piece of orange, lemon or lime, could give your dog a nasty tummy ache!